Councilman Michael J. Napoleone

 Councilman Napoleone is an attorney with the firm of Day Pitney, LLP and his practice is focused on representing businesses and individuals in contract litigation, business transactions, corporate structuring and probate litigation.
 He is a past president of the 3,000 member Palm Beach County Bar Association (PBCBA) and was instrumental in helping the PBCBA generate funds to achieve a decades’ long desire to own its own building.

-Since 2011, Councilman Napoleone has served as a board member of the Early Learning Coalition of Palm Beach County; in May 2013, Governor Scott appointed him to serve as vice-chair.
+Councilman Napoleone presently serves as a member of the Governing Board and on the Executive Committee of the Palm Beach County Transportation Planning Agency.
+He has served as a member of the Board of Directors of the Palm Beach County League of Cities since 2020.
+From 2011 through 2020, Councilman Napoleone served as member of the Board of Directors and on the Executive Board of the Early Learning Coalition of Palm Beach County.
 In 2015 Michael served as a member of the Village of Wellington’s Charter Review Task Force.
-Vice Mayor Napoleone previously served on numerous civic and professional committees including as chairman of the PBCBA’s Professionalism and Diversity committees, six years on the Florida Bar’s Standing Committee on Professionalism, and six years on The Florida Bar’s Constitutional Judiciary Committee, including two years as chair and two years as vice-chair.
-Mr. Napoleone is passionate about public service and civics education and was part of the Florida Bar’s "Benchmarks" program which was tasked with developing programs to promote civics education to adults.
+Councilman Napoleone has served in numerous other civic and professional leadership positions, including past president of the Palm Beach County Bar Association, as chairman of the PBCBA’s Professionalism, Diversity, and Leadership committees, six years on the Florida Bar’s Standing Committee on Professionalism, and six years on The Florida Bar’s Constitutional Judiciary Committee, including two years as chair and two years as vice-chair.
+Mr. Napoleone is passionate about public service and civics education and was part of the Florida Bar’s "Benchmarks" program which was tasked with developing programs to promote and teach civics education to adults.